ADL-X/LLAVIDAL/README.md

           --lazy_preprocess True

 ```
- You can change the object features to pose features and change one line in the code to pass train_pose.py and llavidal_pose.py in train_mem.py and same object and pose features can be done with train_pose_object.py and llavidal_pose_object.py.
+ You can change the object features to pose features and change one line in the code to pass train_pose.py and llavidal_pose.py in train_mem.py.
+Similarly, for both object and pose features use train_pose_object.py and llavidal_pose_object.py.
 Pass the object and pose path together in that case.

 ---